UG Programs Creative Writing Concentration

 Important: Due to the high number of applications for the creative writing workshops, the Department cannot guarantee acceptance into the three workshops required for this program.
 Students may not declare the Creative Writing Concentration until they have completed the third workshop in their chosen genre.

 Enrollment in any creative writing workshop is by application only.
-Before the quarter begins, professors provide handouts (available in 149 Humanities and online) outlining the procedures and deadlines for submitting writing samples.
+Before the quarter begins, professors provide handouts (available in 149 Kaplan and online) outlining the procedures and deadlines for submitting writing samples.
 Generally, the submission deadline is two to three weeks before the beginning of the quarter.
 You may apply to more than one workshop, but you must inform each instructor that you are doing so.

-Professors post lists of those students accepted into the workshops in the English Main Office (149 Humanities).
+Professors post lists of those students accepted into the workshops in the English Main Office (149 Kaplan).
 Lists are usually posted either the first day of classes or the first day of the scheduled workshop.
 Students accepted to a workshop will be given a PTE number on the first day of class to enroll.

 For additional information, please write to email@example.com.